nandzz/Jump-SwiftUI-Coordinator/README.md

 * viewModelDidProduceWarning
 * idle

-> The actions can also be consequences of state change in the viewModel (ex.
+> Actions can also be consequences of state changes in the viewModel (ex.
 Network Error, API Call succeeded )

 :warning: **You always need to have an idle action inside the enum**